-- Active ignoring with praise of expected behaviours - Use of non-verbal cues gentle hand on child, take item away, eye contact etc. - Use of visual cues displayed in the classroom - Warning to give the opportunity to change behaviours - Possibly change seating position and reiterate expectations, emphasise the right time and place
+- Active ignoring with praise of expected behaviours - Use of non-verbal cues gentle hand on child, take item away, eye contact etc. - Use of visual cues displayed in the classroom - Warning to give the opportunity to change behaviours

-- Quiet word with an individual or group pupils need to understand what they have done, what they can do to correct this and how this may have impacted others - Ensure time to reflect on their actions - If necessary to apply further consequences then ensure that the consequence is a natural consequence linked to their actions.
-For example missing part of a break to finish work if they have been 'talking or messing about' in a lesson etc. - Never physically 'handle' a child unless it is to safeguard the child or to ensure the safety of others.
+- Possibly change seating position and reiterate expectations, emphasise the right time and place - Quiet word with an individual or group pupils need to understand what they have done, what they can do to correct this and how this may have impacted others - Ensure time to reflect on their actions - If necessary to apply further consequences then ensure that the consequence is a natural consequence linked to their actions.
+For example missing part of a break to finish work if they have been 'talking or messing about' in a lesson etc. - At New Hartley First School we endeavour to only physically 'handle' a child when it is to safeguard the child or to ensure the safety of others.
+A such we have regard for the "Use of reasonable force in schools guidance 2023" For example; if a pupil refuse to leave a room when instructed to do so, they will be physically removed.
 Any teacher who is involved in a 'physical' confrontation with a pupil must report it to the Head Teacher immediately. - Children must not be sent out of the classroom unless with another member of staff.